-The Cedar River as it flows west past the Herzman Levee.
+The Cedar River, looking downstream, as it flows west past the Herzman Levee.

-The Herzman Levee Setback and Trail Stabilization Project will provide flood and erosion risk prevention along a stretch of the Cedar River about four miles east of Renton.
+The Herzman Levee Setback and Trail Stabilization project will provide flood and erosion risk reduction along a stretch of the Cedar River about four miles east of the City of Renton.
 The need for the project was identified in the Cedar River Capital Investment Strategy, completed in 2017, which identified flood and erosion risks and potential solutions throughout the lower Cedar River valley.

 The Herzman Project area contains two important flood protection facilities: the Herzman Levee, which extends 800 feet along the right bank, and the Cedar River Trail 2 (CRT2) Revetment, extending 500 feet along the left bank (see map, below).
 The Herzman Levee reduces risks due to channel migration for SE Jones Road and for several homes landward of the levee.
 The CRT2 Revetment provides protection for State Route 169 (SR 169), the Cedar River Trail, and underground utilities.

 The Herzman Levee artificially constrains the Cedar River, forcing it to flow directly at the CRT2 Revetment.
-As a result, the CRT2 revetment has been repeatedly undermined and repaired over the years.
-It is also at risk of the river cutting behind its upstream end, which could erode the remaining bank between the revetment and the Cedar River Trail.
-The top of the revetment’s left bank is within five feet of the trail, providing very little buffer.
+As a result, this revetment has been repeatedly undermined and repaired over the years.
+It is also at risk of the river cutting behind its upstream end, which could erode the unprotected bank of the Cedar River Trail.
 The Herzman Levee has also been damaged over the years and is prone to scour due to its overly steep riverward bank.

 Since 1990, the Herzman Levee has been repaired twice and the CRT2 Revetment has been repaired four times.
-All repairs were required to address erosion and scour damage due to high flows.
+These repairs were required to protect critical infrastructure against erosion and scour damage during high flows.

-The project team will conduct an analysis of flooding patterns and topography within the project area and evaluate the feasibility of several alternatives to modify the existing Herzman Levee.
-One possible approach is to remove and set back a portion of the levee and construct a side channel, and install flow deflectors on the left bank to push high-velocity water flows away from the CRT2 Revetment.
-The project could also entail upgrades to the CRT2 revetment.
+The project team has conducted an analysis of flooding patterns and topography within the project area and evaluated the feasibility of several alternatives to modify the existing Herzman Levee and CRT2 Revetment.
+The selected alternative will remove and set back the downstream portion of the levee, construct a side channel, and install flow deflectors on the left bank to push high-velocity water flows away from the CRT2 Revetment below the trail.

 The goal is to enable both facilities to provide greater resilience against erosion and channel migration and better protect homes and infrastructure, while saving taxpayer dollars over the long term.
-Setting back the Herzman Levee will also open nearly eight acres of floodplain to more natural river processes, improving habitat and increasing the conveyance capacity of the river at this location.
+Setting back the Herzman Levee will also open nearly eight acres of floodplain habitat and improved flood conveyance through this reach of the river.

 Riverbend Levee Setback and Floodplain Restoration Project (Riverbend Project), a county project focused on both flood hazard reduction and habitat restoration which is currently in development.
-Due to their proximity, the analysis of the Herzman Project is being coordinated with the Riverbend Project and the two projects will be designed to complement one another.
+Due to their proximity, development of the Herzman Project is being coordinated with the Riverbend Project to maximize the flood risk reduction and habitat benefits of both projects.

-Improve the ability of the CRT2 revetment to provide protection for State Route 169, the Cedar River Trail, and the regional fiber optic trunk line buried within the State Route 169 right-of-way by stabilizing the over-steepened bank along the CRT2 Revetment and deflecting high-velocity flows away from the facility.
+Reduce the erosion risk to State Route 169, the Cedar River Trail, and the regional fiber optic trunk line buried within the State Route 169 right-of-way by stabilizing the over-steepened bank along the CRT2 Revetment and deflecting high-velocity flows away from the facility.

-Maximize flood risk reduction and habitat benefits by coordinating the design with the current Riverbend Floodplain Reconnection Project located immediately upstream.
+Maximize flood risk reduction and habitat benefits by coordinating the design with the Riverbend Floodplain Reconnection Project located immediately upstream.

 Planning and Alternatives Selection